 3. If you are using log-in and token:

 3.1 Make sure that the token authentication is turned on in Zendesk.
 API tokens are managed in the Zendesk Support Admin interface at Admin > Channels > API.

 3.2 Make sure that entered log-in and token are correct

 4. If you are using log-in and password:

 4.1.
 Make sure that entered log-in and password are correct

 4.2.
 Make sure that Password Access is enabled in the Zendesk Support Admin interface at Admin > Channels > API:

 4.3.
 Make sure that SSO authorization is turned off.
-If its not so you need to use log-in and token instead of log-in and password to establish connection.
+If it is not so you need to use log-in and token instead of log-in and password to establish the connection.